-An annual induction programme will be provided alongside the Annual Meetings of the Authority and the Board which all members are required to attend.
+An annual training programme will be provided alongside the Annual Meetings of the Authority and the Board which all members are required to attend.

 For members who join either the Authority or the Board during the municipal year an induction session with one of the Authority's Senior Management Team will be provided.
 New members joining during the Municipal Year will be required to complete this session prior to attending their first meeting.
+A year one induction programme will be created for each new Member to assess progress of knowledge and skills.
+Where possible, a buddying arrangement for new Members with a long-standing Member for peer support will be implemented during the induction period.

-The Annual Learning and Development Programme
+Annual Learning and Development Programme